Imprint and Privacy Policy

 info@liom.com

-In certain cases, third parties may be responsible for processing personal data, or there may be joint responsibility with third parties.
+In individual cases, third parties may be responsible for processing personal data, or joint responsibility with third parties may exist.

 2.1 Terms

-Personal Data: All information relating to an identified or identifiable natural person.
+Personal Data: Any information relating to an identified or identifiable natural person.

-Special Categories of Personal Data: Data about union, political, religious, or philosophical views and activities, data about health, privacy, or membership of an ethnic group or race, genetic data, biometric data that uniquely identify a natural person, data about criminal and administrative sanctions or prosecutions, and data about social assistance measures.
+Special Categories of Personal Data: Data concerning trade union membership, political, religious, or philosophical beliefs and activities, health data, intimate sphere, ethnic or racial origin, genetic data, biometric data that uniquely identify a natural person, data on criminal and administrative sanctions or proceedings, and social assistance measures.

-Processing: Any handling of personal data, regardless of the means and procedures used, such as querying, matching, adjusting, archiving, storing, reading, disclosing, acquiring, recording, collecting, deleting, disclosing, organizing, storing, altering, distributing, linking, destroying, and using personal data.
+Processing: Any handling of personal data, regardless of the methods and procedures used, including but not limited to querying, matching, adapting, archiving, storing, reading, disclosing, acquiring, collecting, deleting, organizing, structuring, storing, modifying, distributing, linking, destroying, and using personal data.

-European Economic Area (EEA): Member states of the European Union (EU) as well as the Principality of Liechtenstein, Iceland, and Norway.
+European Economic Area (EEA): Member states of the European Union (EU) as well as Liechtenstein, Iceland, and Norway.

-We process personal data in accordance with Swiss data protection law, particularly the Federal Act on Data Protection (Data Protection Act, DPA) and the Ordinance on Data Protection (Data Protection Ordinance, DPO).
+We process personal data in accordance with Swiss data protection law, in particular the Federal Act on Data Protection (FADP) and the Data Protection Ordinance (DPO).

-We process – if and to the extent that the General Data Protection Regulation (GDPR) is applicable – personal data in accordance with at least one of the following legal bases:
+If and to the extent the European General Data Protection Regulation (GDPR) applies, we process personal data based on at least one of the following legal bases:

 • Art.
-6(1)(b) GDPR for the necessary processing of personal data to fulfill a contract with the data subject or to carry out pre-contractual measures.
+6(1)(b) GDPR for the necessary processing of personal data to fulfill a contract with the data subject and to carry out pre-contractual measures.

 • Art.
-6(1)(f) GDPR for the necessary processing of personal data to protect legitimate interests – including the legitimate interests of third parties – unless the fundamental rights and freedoms of the data subject override these interests.
-Such interests include, in particular, the permanent, humane, safe, and reliable conduct of our activities and operations, ensuring information security, protection against abuse, enforcement of legal claims, and compliance with Swiss law.
+6(1)(f) GDPR for the necessary processing of personal data to protect legitimate interests – including the legitimate interests of third parties – unless the fundamental freedoms, fundamental rights, and interests of the data subject override them.
+Such interests particularly include the continuous, user-friendly, secure, and reliable execution of our activities and operations, ensuring information security, preventing misuse, enforcing our own legal claims, and complying with Swiss law.

 • Art.
-6(1)(c) GDPR for the necessary processing of personal data to fulfill a legal obligation to which we are subject under the applicable law of member states in the European Economic Area (EEA).
+6(1)(c) GDPR for the necessary processing of personal data to fulfill a legal obligation to which we are subject under applicable laws of the member states within the European Economic Area (EEA).

 • Art.
-6(1)(e) GDPR for the necessary processing of personal data to perform a task carried out in the public interest.
+6(1)(e) GDPR for the necessary processing of personal data for the performance of a task carried out in the public interest.

 • Art.
-6(1)(a) GDPR for the processing of personal data with the consent of the data subject.
+6(1)(a) GDPR for the processing of personal data based on the consent of the data subject.

 • Art.
 6(1)(d) GDPR for the necessary processing of personal data to protect the vital interests of the data subject or another natural person.

-The European General Data Protection Regulation (GDPR) refers to the processing of personal data as the processing of personal data and the processing of special categories of personal data as the processing of special categories of personal data (Art.
+The European General Data Protection Regulation (GDPR) refers to the processing of personal data as the processing of personal data and the processing of particularly sensitive personal data as the processing of special categories of personal data (Art.
 9 GDPR).

-3. Nature, Scope, and Purpose of Processing Personal Data
+3. Type, Scope, and Purpose of Personal Data Processing

-We process the personal data that is necessary to conduct our activities and operations permanently, humanely, safely, and reliably.
-The processed personal data may fall into categories such as browser and device data, content data, communication data, metadata, usage data, master data including inventory and contact data, location data, transaction data, contract data, and payment data.
+We process the personal data that is necessary to conduct our activities and operations continuously, user-friendly, securely, and reliably.
+The processed personal data may particularly include browser and device data, content data, communication data, metadata, usage data, master data, including inventory and contact data, location data, transaction data, contract data, and payment data.

-We also process personal data that we receive from third parties, obtain from publicly accessible sources, or collect during the course of our activities and operations, provided such processing is legally permissible.
+We also process personal data obtained from third parties, public sources, or collected in the course of our activities and operations, provided such processing is legally permissible.

-We process personal data where necessary, with the consent of the data subjects.
-In many cases, we can process personal data without consent, for example, to fulfill legal obligations or to protect overriding interests.
-We may also request consent from data subjects if their consent is not required.
+We process personal data as necessary with the consent of the data subjects.
+In many cases, we may process personal data without consent, for example, to fulfill legal obligations or safeguard overriding interests.
+We may also request consent from data subjects even if it is not legally required.

 We process personal data for the duration necessary for the respective purpose.
-We anonymize or delete personal data, particularly depending on legal retention and limitation periods.
+We anonymize or delete personal data, particularly based on legal retention and limitation periods.

 4. Disclosure of Personal Data

 We may disclose personal data to third parties, have it processed by third parties, or process it jointly with third parties.
-These third parties are typically specialized service providers whose services we use.
+Such third parties primarily include specialized service providers whose services we use.

-We may disclose personal data to banks and other financial service providers, authorities, educational and research institutions, consultants and lawyers, interest groups, IT service providers, cooperation partners, credit and financial information agencies, logistics and shipping companies, marketing and advertising agencies, media, organizations and associations, social institutions, telecommunications companies, and insurance companies.
+We may disclose personal data, for example, to banks and other financial service providers, authorities, educational and research institutions, consultants and lawyers, interest groups, IT service providers, cooperation partners, credit agencies, logistics and shipping companies, marketing and advertising agencies, media, organizations and associations, social institutions, telecommunications companies, and insurance providers.

 5. Communication

-We process personal data to communicate with third parties.
-In this context, we particularly process data that a data subject provides when contacting us, for example, by postal mail or email.
+We process personal data to communicate with individuals as well as authorities, organizations, and companies.
+In particular, we process data provided by a data subject when contacting us, for example, via postal mail or email.
 We may store such data in an address book or similar tools.

-We process personal data about applicants to the extent necessary for assessing their suitability for an employment relationship or for the subsequent execution of an employment contract.
-The required personal data is derived in particular from the requested information, such as that provided in a job posting.
-We may publish job postings with the help of appropriate third parties, such as in electronic and print media or on job portals and recruitment platforms.
+We process personal data of applicants to the extent necessary to assess their suitability for an employment relationship or for the subsequent execution of an employment contract.
+The required personal data results primarily from the requested information, for example, as part of a job advertisement.
+We may publish job advertisements with the help of suitable third parties, such as in electronic and print media or on job portals and recruitment platforms.

-We also process personal data that applicants voluntarily provide or make public, particularly as part of cover letters, resumes, and other application documents, as well as from online profiles.
+We also process personal data voluntarily provided or published by applicants, particularly as part of cover letters, resumes, other application documents, and online profiles.

-We process – if and to the extent that the General Data Protection Regulation (GDPR) is applicable – personal data about applicants in particular in accordance with Art.
+If and to the extent the General Data Protection Regulation (GDPR) applies, we process personal data of applicants in accordance with Art.
 9(2)(b) GDPR.

 7. Data Security

-We take appropriate technical and organizational measures to ensure data security that is proportionate to the respective risk.
-Our measures particularly ensure the confidentiality, availability, traceability, and integrity of the processed personal data, although absolute data security cannot be guaranteed.
+We take appropriate technical and organizational measures to ensure data security appropriate to the respective risk.
+With our measures, we particularly ensure the confidentiality, availability, traceability, and integrity of the processed personal data, although absolute data security cannot be guaranteed.

-Access to our website and other online presences is provided via transport encryption (SSL / TLS, particularly using Hypertext Transfer Protocol Secure, abbreviated HTTPS).
+Access to our website and other online presence is secured through transport encryption (SSL / TLS, particularly using Hypertext Transfer Protocol Secure, abbreviated as HTTPS).
 Most browsers warn against visiting websites without transport encryption.

-Our digital communication is subject – as in principle all digital communication – to mass surveillance without cause or suspicion by security authorities in Switzerland, the rest of Europe, the United States of America (USA), and other countries.
-We have no direct influence on the corresponding processing of personal data by intelligence services, police forces, and other security authorities.
-We also cannot rule out that an affected person may be specifically monitored.
+Our digital communication – like any digital communication – is subject to mass surveillance without cause or suspicion by security authorities in Switzerland, the rest of Europe, the United States (USA), and other countries.
+We have no direct influence over the corresponding processing of personal data by intelligence agencies, law enforcement, and other security authorities.
+We also cannot rule out the possibility that a data subject may be specifically monitored.

 8. Personal Data Abroad

-We primarily process personal data in Switzerland and within the European Economic Area (EEA).
-However, we may also export or transfer personal data to other countries, particularly for processing or to have it processed there.
+We process personal data primarily in Switzerland and the European Economic Area (EEA).
+However, we may also export or transfer personal data to other countries, particularly for processing or having it processed there.

-We may export personal data to any country or territory on Earth, provided that the local law ensures adequate data protection according to a decision of the Swiss Federal Council and – if and to the extent that the General Data Protection Regulation (GDPR) is applicable – also in accordance with a decision of the European Commission.
+We may export personal data to all countries on Earth and elsewhere in the universe, provided that the respective jurisdiction ensures adequate data protection in accordance with the decision of the Swiss Federal Council and – if and to the extent the General Data Protection Regulation (GDPR) applies – also in accordance with the decision of the European Commission.

-We may transfer personal data to countries whose laws do not ensure adequate data protection if the protection is guaranteed for other reasons, particularly based on standard data protection clauses or other appropriate safeguards.
-In exceptional cases, we may export personal data to countries without adequate or appropriate data protection if the specific data protection requirements are met, such as the explicit consent of the data subjects or a direct connection with the conclusion or execution of a contract.
-Upon request, we are happy to provide affected persons with information about any guarantees or provide a copy of any guarantees.
+We may transfer personal data to countries that do not provide adequate data protection, provided that data protection is ensured through other means, particularly based on standard contractual clauses or other suitable safeguards.
+In exceptional cases, we may export personal data to countries without adequate or appropriate data protection if the specific data protection requirements are met, such as the explicit consent of the data subjects or a direct connection to the conclusion or execution of a contract.
+Upon request, we are happy to provide data subjects with information about any safeguards in place or provide a copy of such safeguards.

 9. Rights of Data Subjects